 For a fresh spin on the classic meat-and-potatoes dinner, try this quick braise featuring asparagus, new potatoes, mushrooms, carrots, and a couple of chicken thighs for flavor.
-Asparagus is fresh picked and ready for you at the market.
-See what Geneva Lakes and River Valley Ranch have to offer.
-You won’t be disappointed.
+You won‘t be disappointed.

 1. In an extra-large nonstick skillet heat 2 tablespoons oil over medium-high heat.
 Evenly layer the potatoes and carrots in skillet.
 Cook, uncovered, 5 minutes, until potatoes are golden, turning once.
 Add mushrooms and onions.
 Cook 5 to 6 minutes, until vegetables are crisp-tender, stirring often.
 Add garlic and asparagus; cook 3 minutes.
 Transfer vegetables to bowl; set aside.